 As the easternmost point of the North Island, Gisborne receives a lot of sunlight.
 Not only that, but this wine region is also the first in the world to welcome the new day’s sun.
-White grapes are the main specialty here: Gisborne’s vineyards and wineries are notable for their Chardonnay, Chenin Blanc, Gewürztraminer and Riesling.
+White grapes are the main specialty here: Gisborne’s vineyards and wineries are notable for their chardonnay, chenin blanc, gewürztraminer and riesling.
 Reaching these local producers is as easy as taking a short drive from the city, where a range of comfy Airbnbs are available to rent.

-A close proximity to Wellington makes the Wairarapa the ideal day trip destination for wine enthusiasts.
-The area’s best boutique wineries are based in the town of Martinborough and have earned international prestige for their Pinot Noir.
+The close proximity to Wellington makes Wairarapa the ideal day-trip destination for wine enthusiasts.
+The area’s best boutique wineries are based in the town of Martinborough and have earned international prestige for their pinot noir.
 Martinborough’s vineyards are also known for hosting the Toast Food, Wine and Music Festival on the third Sunday of every November.
-The Wairarapa is climatically quite similar to Marlborough, getting low rainfall periods and lots of sunshine – so take the time to soak it up with a stay at one of Wairarapa’s Airbnb properties.
+Wairarapa is climatically quite similar to Marlborough, getting low periods of rainfall and lots of sunshine – so take the time to soak it up with a stay at one of Wairarapa’s Airbnb properties.

-With a varied selection of wineries located within easy reach of Christchurch, the Canterbury region has earned itself a solid reputation for its Pinot Noir, Chardonnay and Sauvignon Blanc.
-Its burgeoning Waipara sub-region, just north of Christchurch, has also been gaining traction over the years for its Riesling.
+With a varied selection of wineries located within easy reach of Christchurch, the Canterbury region has earned itself a solid reputation for its pinot noir, chardonnay and sauvignon blanc.
+Its burgeoning Waipara sub-region, just north of Christchurch, has also been gaining traction over the years for its riesling.
 The wider Canterbury wine region is relatively young in New Zealand terms, having had its first vineyard planted in 1977, but it is also the fourth largest in the country, with plenty of Airbnb rentals on offer too.